SeiryuZ/HemeWeb/documents/evaluation/README.md

-## Simulation Web Browser - Recorded session
+## Running a simulation job using HemeWeb - Instructions

-In this section, you will start a blood flow simulation using a web interface.
-You are free to ask for help from the observer, me, and skip this section if you find it too difficult.
+In this section, you will start a blood flow simulation using HemeWeb.

-1. Tell me that you are about to start.
-I will start the screen recording software

-2. With the provided browser, safari, go to http://53.12.13.14 (Ignore the address on the image)
+1. With the provided browser, safari, go to http://53.12.13.14 (Ignore the address on the image)
   ![Browser](../resources/images/evaluation/browser.png "Browser")

-3. Click on add new job
+2. Click on add new job
   ![New job](../resources/images/evaluation/new_job.png "New Job")

-4. I have prepared two input files to be used.
+3. I have prepared two input files to be used.
 They are in the desktop folder.
   ```
   \Users\steven\Desktop\input.xml
   \Users\steven\Desktop\input.gmy
   ```

-5. Use the provided input files above for "New job config" form
+4. Use the provided input files above for "New job config" form
   ![New job form](../resources/images/evaluation/new_job_form.png "New Job Form")

-6. Click "Submit"
+5. Click "Submit"

-7. Configure the simulation with these parameters
+6. Configure the simulation with these parameters

    ```
       HemeLB config: No change